tracel-ai/burn/backend-comparison/README.md

 #### Authentication and benchmarks sharing

-Burnbench can upload benchmark results to our servers so that users can share their results with the community and we can use these information to drive the development of Burn.
+Burnbench can upload benchmark results to our servers so that users can share their results with the community and we can use this information to drive the development of Burn.

 Sharing results is opt-in and it is enabled with the `--share` arguments passed